Weight Gain After a Tummy Tuck: What You Should Know (Updated 2025)

 Abdominoplasty/Tummy Tuck Before & After Photo | Atlanta, GA | Plastic Surgery Center of the South

-Tummy Tuck Before & After by Plastic Surgery of the South in Atlanta, GA
+Before and After Tummy Tuck by Plastic Surgery of the South in Atlanta, GA

 Abdominoplasty/Tummy Tuck Before & After Photo | Atlanta, GA | Plastic Surgery Center of the South

-Tummy Tuck Before & After by Plastic Surgery of the South in Atlanta, GA
+Before and After Tummy Tuck by Plastic Surgery of the South in Atlanta, GA

 Abdominoplasty/Tummy Tuck Before & After Photo | Atlanta, GA | Plastic Surgery Center of the South

-Tummy Tuck Before & After by Plastic Surgery of the South in Atlanta, GA
+Before and After Tummy Tuck by Plastic Surgery of the South in Atlanta, GA

 Abdominoplasty/Tummy Tuck Before & After Photo | Atlanta, GA | Plastic Surgery Center of the South

-Tummy Tuck Before & After by Plastic Surgery of the South in Atlanta, GA
+Before and After Tummy Tuck by Plastic Surgery of the South in Atlanta, GA

-Patients may gain weight after their tummy tuck for a variety of reasons.
+We all want to believe we’ll be in that right hand column, but unfortunately, life happens and sometimes weight gain does, too.
 By understanding how weight gain happens in the first place, you can do a better job of avoiding these pitfalls.

 Lifestyle